Capital punishment in Kuwait: Execution

+Kuwait was a British protectorate and it became independent in 1961.

-Since 2002, executions have occurred at Nayef Palace, but not in public as was the case before.
+Since 2002, executions have occurred at Nayef Palace.
 Prisoners are held in solitary confinement until the day of their execution, where they are transported to the execution ground.
 At about 08:00, prisoners are hooded with a black hood, unlike the British style white hood and their arms and legs are pinioned (strapped).
 New steel gallows were fitted in the early 2000s and have been used for executions since then.
 A noose is put around their neck with the knot below the ear and the trapdoor is opened.
 They are given measured drops in order to break their necks, a development of the method practised in the United Kingdom.
 The press and public are allowed to view the bodies after the execution.
 The press have been reported to publish images of the dead bodies in newspapers to serve as a deterrent against crime.

+Some prisoners are executed in public.
+For example, in 2013 Egyptian national also known as Hawally monster, was hanged in public.
+Some other people, including a Royal family member were also executed in public.
+In 2023, the person behind the 2015 Kuwait mosque attack was executed by hanging.
+He was hanged alongside a group of other criminals.